emc-openstack/smis-iscsi-cinder-driver/README.md

 Supported OpenStack Releases
 ----------------------------

 This driver supports Havana.
 This is an enhanced version compared to the EMC SMI-S iSCSI Cinder Driver in the official OpenStack github stably/havana branch.
+It has the following enhancements:

+* Multiple pools and thick/thin Provisioning.
+* Performance enhancement.
+* Extend volume for VNX.

 The Grizzly version can be found in the official OpenStack github stable/grizzly branch.
 The URL is  https://github.com/openstack/cinder/tree/master/cinder/volume/drivers/emc.